johnofleek/RPi_SierraWireless_PPP/HL7802_ppp_RPi_testing.md

 IMEI-SV: 3594590901168914
 ```
 ### Modem config
-Modem composition depends on the AT+KUSBCOMP setting
+Modem composition depends on the AT+KUSBCOMP setting.

+Note that only the AT_PPP tty supports PPP and therefore we with the default composition we need to use ttyACM1

 ```
 at+kusbcomp?